-Advantages Disadvantages Hydrogen provides us with flexibility to meet demand.
+avantagee and aleavantagee of fight egen Advantages Disadvantages Hydrogen provides us with flexibility to meet demand.
 It can be stored and used in electricity generation, helping to manage peak demand when fossil fuels are no longer available.
-Characteristics of hydrogen, like its energy density and molecular structure, have implications for transportation and storage .
-Pipes may need to be upgraded and salt cavern storage modified to store hydrogen.
-Hydrogen can replace natural gas in heat applications, with comparatively simple modifications to appliances (both domestic and industrial).
-Currently there are no regulations nor market for hydrogen supply at scale, both of which are fundamental to the growth of hydrogen use.
-The existing national gas pipe network could be repurposed for hydrogen.
-Due to the process of producing, transporting and storing both hydrogen and CO 2 , hydrogen is a less energy efficient way of heating, compared to natural gas.
-Hydrogen can also be blended into the natural gas network (approximately 20% by volume) to reduce its carbon impact.
+Characteristics of h molecular structure and storage .
+Pipes cavern storage mod Hydrogen can replace natural gas in heat applications, with comparatively simple modifications to appliances (both domestic and industrial).
+Currently there are hydrogen supply at to the growth of hyd The existing national gas pipe network could be repurposed for hydrogen.
+Due to the process both hydrogen and efficient way of he Hydrogen can also be blended into the natural gas network (approximately 20% by volume) to reduce its carbon impact.
 This could be done on a regional basis as hydrogen production is gradually increased.
-Given higher production costs for hydrogen in comparison to natural gas, the final product to the customer will be more expensive.
+Given higher produ to natural gas, the f more expensive.
 Electrolysis could produce green hydrogen using surplus renewable electricity at times of low demand.
 This avoids shutting off wind generation, which incurs costs to end-consumers.
-The costs of producing hydrogen vary greatly, dependent on factors such as the wholesale cost of electricity and the cost of electrolysers and methane reformers.
-With careful placing of electrolysers and associated hydrogen infrastructure, some electricity network constraints could be significantly reduced.
-If the location of electrolysers is not carefully considered, they could add to network constraint issues caused by the increase in renewable electricity.
-Producing hydrogen from the UK's natural gas supplies and renewable electricity would reduce our dependency on energy imports.
-There is uncertainty about worldwide plans for hydrogen.
-A global hydrogen market may develop, which could supplement demand but also leave us exposed to hydrogen price volatility.
+The costs of produ on factors such as the cost of electroly With careful placing of electrolysers and associated hydrogen infrastructure, some electricity network constraints could be significantly reduced.
+If the location of el they could add to n the increase in rene Producing hydrogen from the UK's natural gas supplies and renewable electricity would reduce our dependency on energy imports.
+There is uncertainty A global hydrogen supplement deman f hydrogen, like its energy density and ire, have implications for transportation bes may need to be upgraded and salt nodified to store hydrogen.